-In the never ending daily chore of tack cleaning, you have some great the best tack cleaning tool options needed to keep your leather soft, strong, and clean.
+- In the never-ending daily chore of tack cleaning, you have some great the best tack cleaning tool options needed to keep your leather soft, strong, and clean.
 The entire purpose of cleaning your leather (and synthetic tack) is to prevent it from snapping.

 Can’t go wrong with a washcloth in your tack cleaning kit.